bparanj/crystal/programming/iac/docs/experiments/harden-ssh.md

 Create Ansible playbook for:
  - SSH hardening - prevent password login, change the default default ssh port and prevent root login

-To create an Ansible playbook for SSH hardening, including preventing password login, changing the default SSH port, and preventing root login, you can follow this template.
-This playbook makes changes to the SSH daemon configuration, typically found in `/etc/ssh/sshd_config`.
+To create an Ansible playbook for SSH hardening,  preventing password login, changing the default SSH port, and preventing root login, you can follow this template.
+This playbook makes changes to the SSH daemon configuration,  found in `/etc/ssh/sshd_config`.

 ### Ansible Playbook: SSH Hardening